KamoheloKoali/HI-Bot/README.md

 Once you run it, it should open up a Google Chrome window.
 For HI-Bot to get past the Cloudflare CAPTCHA, it needs your help.
 All you need to do is take the Cloudflare CAPTCHA test.

+<b>Note</b>: For Windows and MacOs users, this may not be necessary.

 ![CAPTCHA_test Screenshot](./img/CAPTCHA_test.png)
 ![CAPTCHA_complete Screenshot](./img/CAPTCHA_complete.png)